drblallo/rlc/docs/sphinx_doc/tutorial.md

 ## Building on Top of It

 Until now, we have seen how to write, train, run, and visualize a game.
 Of course, this is not the end of the road.
 After you have trained a network, you probably wish to use the rules you have written in a real environment.
-Let us see how to do so by writing a Python script that can interact with the `RL` black jack implementation.
+Let us see how to do so by writing a Python script that can interact with the `RL` Blackjack implementation.

 Create a file called `example.py`, and write the following content:
 ```python